MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-configuration/troubleshoot-vpn-profiles.md

     :::image type="content" source="media/troubleshoot-vpn-profiles/notification-install-vpn-profile-android.png" alt-text="Screenshot that shows the notification to install the VPN profile.":::

-1. In case you do not recieve a notification, in the AnyConnect app, tap the **Change Settings** button to enable the **External Control** option.
+   If you don't receive the notification, tap the **Change Settings** button to enable the **External Control** option in the AnyConnect app.
+Then, you will receive the notification.

     :::image type="content" source="media/troubleshoot-vpn-profiles/change-settings-android.png" alt-text="Screenshot that shows the Change Settings button.":::